Asociación Scouts de Colombia: Program and ideals

 The Scout Motto is Siempre Listo, Always Prepared.

 The membership badge of Asociación Scouts de Colombia incorporates a shield featuring the flag of Colombia.

+The organization is divided into various Scout regions across Colombia and consists of numerous scout groups and active members.

+Vision 2025

+By 2025, the Scouts de Colombia aims to be one of the leading youth movements in the country, enabling 50,000 young people to become active citizens and peacebuilders.
+They aim to create positive change in their communities based on shared values.

 Air Scouts

 At present only one Air Scout Group - 'Tigres Del Aire' - is known of in Colombia.